 Abby was rescued as a newborn in July 2007 by the Santa Barbara Marine Mammal Rescue Center and raised at SeaWorld San Diego, where she became a popular exhibit otter.
 She was transferred to the Aquarium in June 2012 to join the sea otter exhibit and became a surrogate mother to her first pup, Sina, in January 2013.

 To spot Abby, look for the all-brown otter sticking out her tongue!
 She likes playing with artificial kelp, taking ice baths and eating frozen treats.
 She also grew attached to towels as a young pup.
-Abby likes being touched on the head, chest and back, and even waits at the door before feeding sessions.
+Abby can frequently be seen waiting at the back door before feeding sessions.

 Gidget was found stranded on Morro Strand State Beach in San Luis Obispo County in October 2008 as a 10-week-old pup.
 She was rescued by volunteers from The Marine Mammal Center and a California Department of Fish and Wildlife biologist, and then taken to the Aquarium for care.

 She was declared non-releasable and was transferred to the Aquarium of the Pacific in Long Beach, where she was raised.
 In January 2013, at four years old, Gidget came back to the Monterey Bay Aquarium to join the sea otter exhibit.
-She's since become a surrogate mother and mentor to wild pups.
 She keeps busy with toys and enrichment activities.
 You can recognize her by her grizzled face.

 Ivy was found stranded in November 2011 on Cayucos State Beach in San Luis Obispo County as a two-week-old pup.
 She was cared for by Sea Otter Program staff for seven weeks, and then introduced to Toola—the Aquarium's most experienced surrogate mother at the time.
 After a number of factors interfered with her timely release, Ivy was declared non-releasable by U.S. Fish and Wildlife Service.

 Ivy formally joined the sea otter exhibit in December 2012 at just over one year old and is now a surrogate mother to pups behind the scenes.
-She's the youngest otter on exhibit, earning the nickname "wild child" by Aquarium staff because of her liveliness during training.
+She's one of the younger otters on exhibit, earning the nickname "wild child" by Aquarium staff because of her liveliness during training.
 Ivy is named after a character in John Steinbeck's The Grapes of Wrath.

 Kit was found stranded in Morro Bay Harbor in January 2010 at five weeks old.
 A California Department of Fish and Wildlife biologist rescued her and, based on authorization from the U.S. Fish and Wildlife Service, she was not released to the wild.
 In 2010 Kit became the youngest sea otter pup ever to go on exhibit at the Aquarium—just 11 weeks old—learning critical otter skills like cracking clams and eating live crab without getting bit!
 In June 2012 she was transferred to SeaWorld San Diego where she continued to mature and learn how to socialize with other exhibit animals.